darinama/Minecraft-Wiki/mobs.md

   <img src="./img/pig.png" width="180" height="213">
 </p>

+Pigs are common mobs that spawn in plains, forests, and taiga biomes.
 Pigs drop raw porkchop which can be cooked.
 Pigs can be bred using carrots, potatoes, or beetroots.

 ## Cows